-- 3. That the Petitioners in Person herein are not willing to accept an advocate if appointed by this Hon'ble Court because he himself wants to explain his point of view regarding the above mentioned Writ Petition. - 4.
-That the Petitioners in Person are trying to put forth all the facts, circumstances and observations in the form of this Writ Petition before this Hon'ble Court.

-5. That the present application is being made in the interest of justice and no prejudice shall be caused to any party if the present application is allowed.
+- 3. That the Petitioners in Person herein are not willing to accept an advocate if appointed by this Hon'ble Court because she himself wants to explain her point of view regarding the above mentioned Writ Petition. - 4.
+That the Petitioners in Person ARE trying to put forth all the facts, circumstances and observations in the form of this Writ Petition before this Hon'ble Court. - 5.
+That the present application is being made in the interest of justice and no prejudice shall be caused to any party if the present application is allowed.

-6. That in light of the above, the balance of convenience lies in favour of the
+6. That in light of the above, the balance of convenience lies in favor of the pleased to: